scoop206/buffalo-todo2/README.md

   ( this took forever b/c my `app.Use(SetCurrentUser)` call in actions/app.go was after my items resource declaration.
 B/c of this my current_user would never be set in the context.
 This issue blew my mind a bit.
 I had no idea the order mattered in actions/app.go)

-## The rest is Boilerplate to setup the app
+The rest is Boilerplate to setup the app...

 Thank you for choosing Buffalo for your web development needs.